-Lion: a long way home by Saroo Brierley (288 pages, DVD available)
+Lion: a long way home by Saroo Brierley

-When Saroo Brierley used Google Earth to find his long-lost home town half a world away, he made global headlines.
-Saroo had become lost on a train in India at the age of five.
-Not knowing the name of his family or where he was from, he survived for weeks on the streets of Kolkata, before being taken into an orphanage and adopted by a couple in Australia.
-Despite being happy in his new family, Saroo always wondered about his origins.
+family, Saroo always wondered about his origins.
 He spent hours staring at the map of India on his bedroom wall.
 When he was a young man the advent of Google Earth led him to pore over satellite images of the country for landmarks he recognised.
 And one day, after years of searching, he miraculously found what he was looking for.
 Then he set off on a journey to find his mother.

-Caleb's crossing by Geraldine Brooks (418 pages)
+Caleb's crossing by Geraldine Brooks